kubernetes/ingress-nginx/docs/user-guide/third-party-addons/opentelemetry.md

 # specifies the service name to use for any traces created, Default: nginx
 otel-service-name

 # The maximum queue size.
-After the size is reached data are dropped.
+After the size is reached data are dropped, Default: 2048
 otel-max-queuesize

-# The delay interval in milliseconds between two consecutive exports.
+# The delay interval in milliseconds between two consecutive exports, Default: 5000
 otel-schedule-delay-millis

-# How long the export can run before it is cancelled.
-otel-schedule-delay-millis

 # The maximum batch size of every export.
-It must be smaller or equal to maxQueueSize.
+It must be smaller or equal to otel-max-queuesize, Default: 512
 otel-max-export-batch-size

 # specifies sample rate for any traces created, Default: 0.01
 otel-sampler-ratio

 # specifies the sampler to be used when sampling traces.
-# The available samplers are: AlwaysOn,  AlwaysOff, TraceIdRatioBased, Default: AlwaysOff
+# The available samplers are: AlwaysOn, AlwaysOff, TraceIdRatioBased, Default: TraceIdRatioBased
 otel-sampler

-# Uses sampler implementation which by default will take a sample if parent Activity is sampled, Default: false
+# Uses sampler implementation which by default will take a sample if parent Activity is sampled, Default: true
 otel-sampler-parent-based
 ```